Board

 Bronwyn Fredericks

 Bronwyn is a Professor and the Deputy Vice-Chancellor (Indigenous Engagement) at the University of Queensland (UQ).
-She was previously the Pro Vice-Chancellor (Indigenous Engagement), and before that the Pro Vice-Chancellor (Indigenous Engagement) at Central Queensland University.
+She was previously the Pro Vice-Chancellor (Indigenous Engagement) UQ, and before that the Pro Vice-Chancellor (Indigenous Engagement) at Central Queensland University (CQU).

 In 2016, Bronwyn was appointed as the Presiding Commissioner with the Queensland Productivity Commission (QPC) to lead the Inquiry into service delivery in Queensland’s remote and discrete Indigenous communities.
 She worked on the Inquiry into manufacturing, the Inquiry into Imprisonment and Recidivism in Queensland (2019) and the Queensland Recycling Review (2019).

-Bronwyn is a member of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Research Advisory Committee, the Beyond Blue National Research Advisory Committee, and on numerous other Queensland and national annual awards and policy committees, as well as being a member of the Australian Research Council’s (ARC) College of Experts.
+Bronwyn is a member of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Research Advisory Committee, the Beyond Blue National Research Advisory Committee, the Queensland Archives Committee, a judge for some of Queensland’s leading awards, and participates on numerous other Queensland and national annual awards committees.
+Professor Fredericks has served as a member of the Australian Research Council’s (ARC) College of Experts for two terms, is a Fellow of the Academy of Social Science of Australia (FASSA) and Australian Academy of Humanities (AAH).

 Bronwyn is noted for her community-based research and translating research outcomes along with her strong practice-based commitment to social justice, and improving Indigenous health, education, and life outcomes.